leonawicz/SNAPQAQC/README.md

 ##

-SNAP data QAQC refers to multiple threads of collections of R code in the form of scripts and functions across various projects utilizing SNAP data sets.
+SNAP data QA/QC refers to multiple threads of collections of **R** code in the form of scripts and functions across various projects utilizing SNAP data sets.
 However, there is particular focus on SNAP's gridded climate- and fire-related data products, including:

 * 2-km resolution, Alaska-Western Canada extent, downscaled global climate model (GCM) temperature and precipitation outputs
 * 2-km resolution, Alaska-Western Canada extent, downscaled Climatological Research Unit (CRU) 3.x temperature and precipitation data.
 * 1-km resolution, Alaska-Western Canada extent, ALFRESCO fire and vegetation landscape transition simulation outputs.

-The two most prominent threads of QAQC relate to the climate data and ALFRESCO outputs noted above.
+The two most prominent threads of QA/QC relate to the climate data and ALFRESCO outputs noted above.
-The QAQC process involves extraction of data from geotiff layers of the above data products.
+The QA/QC process involves extraction of data from geotiff layers of the above data products.
 Data are extracted based on:

 * The full spatial extent